Skip to content

 There are actually only 14% of consumers who are aware of what stalkerware is and how it can affect them.

-Fun fact: Almost 1 in 10 persons who have been in a romantic relationship used an app to track the partner’s device activities.
+Fun fact: Almost 1 in 10 persons in a romantic relationship used an app to track the partner’s device activities.
 (Now that’s creepy, no wonder why it’s called creepware.)

 Why the rise of online stalking?
 One of the biggest reasons why people stalk their partners online is LOW trust.